Letâs imagine:

+Itâs 2025.
 Youâre a software developer.
-You joined this industry a little more than 5 years ago and youâre doing quite well.
+You joined this industry a little more than 5 years ago and you enjoy what you do.

 The team youâre working on is frontend-heavy.
 Your frontend is written in a JavaScript framework (itâs React, isnât it?).
 A while ago someone on your team introduced you to the magic of React Server Components and how they solve a whole slew of problems with traditional SPAs.
 Your team decided to adopt server components (youâre on Next.js now, arenât you?).
 You style your frontend using Tailwind, maybe you use shadcn/ui for some of their sweet UI components.
-All of this is pretty standard stuff, and itâs what the folks on Reddit and Hacker News keep talking about.
+All of this is pretty standard stuff, and itâs what the folks on Reddit and Hacker News keep raving about.

 Hold on.